-- Your assignment for tonight is to prepare a presentation of a research plan outlining your final project for this module. - This plan should include: - Your research question (and a brief introduction of your topic). - Your hypothesis (this can be quite broadly phrased) - Details of the data you're going to use and your progress in acquiring it - Your intended research methodology - This research plan should be presented in tomorrow's class. - You can prepare some slides for your presentation if you wish. - Students who cannot present in class for any reason may submit a research plan over email instead.
+- Your assignment for tomorrow is to prepare a presentation of a research plan outlining your final project for this module. - This plan should include: - Your research question (and a brief introduction of your topic). - Your hypothesis (this can be quite broadly phrased) - Details of the data you're going to use and your progress in acquiring it - Your intended research methodology - This research plan should be presented in tomorrow's class. - You should prepare some slides for your presentation. - Students who cannot present in class for any reason may submit a detailed research plan over email instead.